 Arkansas State University offers research opportunities of all types.
 The range of research activity includes business, education, engineering, the humanities and the arts, the natural sciences, mathematics, and the social sciences.
 Honors College students have a unique advantage to become engaged in research early on in their academic careers.

 Students can present their findings at on-campus symposiums or receive funding to present across the country.
-ASU has a wealth of outstanding researchers that are available to mentor students through their endeavors.
+A-State has a wealth of outstanding researchers that are available to mentor students through their endeavors.

 The Office of Research and Technology Transfer (ORTT) provides funds to undergraduate students to present research or creative works at a professional conference or meeting.
 These funds help cover costs such as registration fees, meals, travel and lodging.